devRant-Community/Community-Programming-Book/book/languages/brainfuck/advantages.md

 First of all, it's a really good exercise for your brain!
 Brainfuck, as the name suggests, is very hard to write and read, but not understand!
 You don't have to waste a lot of time just to understand this fascinating language, you can view it as Sudoku of programming.

 Also, Brainfuck is a great learning tool.
-You can create code generators, optimizing interpreters, learn JIT & AOT compilation basics, compiler construction (by, for example, creating compiler from Brainfuck to C or some kind of assembly language to Brainfuck).
+You can create code generators, optimizing interpreters, learn JIT & AOT compilation basics, compiler construction (by, for example, creating a compiler from Brainfuck to C or some kind of assembly language to Brainfuck).

 Brainfuck is really simple too!
 It consists of eight instructions so it's really easy to learn.